MarsBased/handbook/guides/patterns/rails/form-composition.md

 end
 ```

 - (1) The save method must save all the models and return true or false.
 In the example, saving the user saves the organization too.
-If you need to save non related models you need to wrap the save methods inside a transaction.
+If you need to save non-related models you need to wrap the save methods inside a transaction.
 For example:
 ```
 def save
   ActiveRecord::Base.transaction do